Class Schedule

 The Heartsaver First Aid with CPR and AED Course teaches how to manage illness and injuries in the first few minutes until professional help arrives.
 Course content includes First Aid Basics, Medical Emergencies, Injury Emergencies, Environmental Emergencies and CPR skills for adults, children and infants, as well as the use of an Automated External Defibrillator (AED).
 This course is intended for persons assigned to respond to emergencies in the workplace or community as well as those who want to learn basic first aid and CPR.

-Pediatric Advanced Life Support (PALS) course is intended to provide the skills needed to perform an actual resuscitation of an infant or child.
-For healthcare professionals who have a CARD CURRENT at the time of the class.To prepare for class you must understand the information in the PALS Provider eBook (paper textbooks will not be issued)
+The Pediatric Advanced Life Support (PALS) course is intended to provide the skills needed to resuscitate an infant or child.
+It is for healthcare professionals with a current PALS card.
+To prepare for class, you must understand the information in the PALS Provider eBook.

-1. Visit elearning.heart.org/courses.
+1. Visit elearning.heart.org/course/426

-2. Find the course name ( PALS Precourse Self-Assessment and Precourse Work).
+2. Find the course name (PALS Precourse Self-Assessment and Precourse Work).

-Pediatric Advanced Life Support (PALS) course is intended to give healthcare professionals the knowledge & skills they need to perform an actual resuscitation of an infant or child.
+The Pediatric Advanced Life Support (PALS) course is intended to give healthcare professionals the knowledge & skills they need to perform an actual resuscitation of an infant or child.

 Precourse Requirements:

-Review and understand the information in your PALS Provider eBook.
+• Review and understand the information in your PALS Provider eBook.

-Review, understand and pass mandatory precourse self-assesssment
+• Review, understand, and pass mandatory precourse self-assessment

-Hands-On Portion for PALS online: Skills Sessions for In-Person Practice and Testing.
 For American Heart Association courses that include psychomotor skills such as PALS, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.
 Skills sessions include Airway management, CPR, Team Dynamics, and megacode.

 Skills Sessions for In-Person Practice and Testing.
-You must complete PALS Heartcode at HeartCode® PALS | AHA ($168 payable to AHA) and bring your certificate, or access will be denied.
+You must complete the online PALS Heartcode course at HeartCode® PALS | AHA ($173 payable to AHA) and bring your certificate on the day of your class.

 This class is for Virtua employees only.